MITLibraries/dos-server/docs/adr/adr-10-aws-fargate.md

 ## Context

-Infrastructure is needed to run Docker containers.
+Infrastructure is needed to run Docker containers (the current choice of deployment packaging).

+As we are using Amazon Fargate for running containers of other applications, the Dockerized application will be deployed to Amazon Fargate (until a replacement choice for running Docker containers is made by the infrastructure team.

 ## Decision

-The app will be containerized via Docker and deployed to Amazon Fargate (until a replacement choice for running Docker containers is made by the infrastructure team).
+Fargate platform will be used.

 ## Status